uttesh/pdfngreport/README.md

 pdfngreport
 ===========

-This is the pdf report plugin written for testng, this listner will generate the pdf report on testcases run, its very simple to configure no need to write any code.
+This is the pdf report plugin written for testng, this listener will generate the pdf report on testcases run, its very simple to configure no need to write any code.

 <h3>An PDF reporting plugin for TestNG </h3>